 Broccoli’s Health Benefits

-Broccoli is well known for its cancer fighting properties.
-However, I was surprised to discover it can also be an important food if you are vitamin D deficient.
-Thanks to my fair skin and Northeast location, I recently learned I'm low on vitamin D.
+Broccoli is well known for its cancer-fighting properties.
+However, I was surprised to discover that it can also be an important food if you are vitamin D deficient.
+Thanks to my fair skin and Northeast location, I recently learned I’m low on vitamin D.

 Strawberry Cinnamon Coconut Smoothie

-While I enjoy broccoli in salads and other dishes I can’t say I’ve ever been compelled to add it to my morning oatmeal.
-This strawberry cinnamon coconut smoothie is a great way to add this healthy veggie to your breakfast.
-Of course it also makes a great snack.
+While I enjoy broccoli in salads and other dishes, I can’t say I’ve ever been compelled to add it to my morning oatmeal.
+This strawberry cinnamon coconut smoothie is a great way to add this healthy veggie to your breakfast, and of course, it also makes a great snack.

 The smoothie has a creamy mild flavor with a pleasant blend of cinnamon and coconut.
 You’d never know the broccoli is in there!